Press Release Attached Explaining

 "Investigation Was Conducted Under Government Direction"

-Coupang disclosed the results of its so-called "self-investigation," which had been announced without prior consultation with the South Korean government, to the U.S. Securities and Exchange Commission (SEC).
+Coupang disclosed the results of its so-called 'self-investigation', which had been announced without consultation with the Korean government, to the U.S. Securities and Exchange Commission (SEC).

-According to the SEC's disclosure system on the 30th (local time), Coupang stated in documents submitted the previous day, "There was access to 33 million customer accounts, but the perpetrator only stored limited data from approximately 3,000 accounts," adding, "The data in question was deleted without being shared with any third parties."
+According to the SEC filing system on December 30 (local time), Coupang stated in documents submitted the previous day that "there was access to 33 million customer accounts, but the perpetrator only stored limited data from approximately 3,000 accounts," and "the data in question was deleted without being shared with any third party."

-Coupang also attached a translated press release from the 26th, explaining that the investigation was not a "self-investigation" but was conducted in cooperation with the government and under government direction.
-Additionally, in the "forward-looking statements" section of the disclosure, Coupang routinely noted that the results of future investigations could change.
+Coupang also attached a translated version of the press release issued on December 26, in which it clarified that the investigation was not a 'self-investigation' but was conducted in cooperation with the government under government direction.
+Furthermore, in the 'forward-looking statements' section of the disclosure, Coupang routinely noted that future investigation results may change.

-Coupang also disclosed that it had announced a compensation plan worth 1.685 trillion won.
-However, South Korean consumers and civic groups are criticizing this compensation plan, arguing that it is merely a marketing tool to induce additional purchases.
+Coupang also disclosed its compensation plan totaling 1.685 trillion won.
+However, Korean consumers and civic groups are criticizing this compensation plan, arguing that it is merely a marketing tool designed to encourage additional purchases.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.